datletrung/raspberry-pi-gps/README.md

 There are 2 files that are render_map.py and run.py:
   - render_map.py basically renders the map by using file coordinate.txt, without using GPS NEO-6M.
-  - run.py use GPS NEO-6M to get realtime data.
+  - run.py uses GPS NEO-6M to get realtime data.
 Therefore, make sure you change your USB port before you run the code.

 ```
 p = '<COM# or /usb/tty#>'